MicrosoftDocs/memdocs/windows-365/architecture.md

 Windows 365 requires that Cloud PCs be joined to an AD DS domain.
 This domain must be synchronized with Azure AD.
 The domain’s domain controllers may be hosted in Azure or on-premises.
 If hosted on-premises, connectivity must be established from Azure to the on-premises environment.
 The connectivity can be in the form of [Azure Express Route](/azure/architecture/reference-architectures/hybrid-networking/expressroute) or a [site-to-site VPN](/azure/architecture/reference-architectures/hybrid-networking/vpn).
 For more information on establish hybrid network connectivity, see [implement a secure hybrid network](/azure/architecture/reference-architectures/dmz/secure-vnet-dmz).
 The connectivity must allow communication from the Cloud PCs to the domain controllers required by Active Directory.
 For more information see, [Configure firewall for AD domain and trusts](/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts).

-## "Hosted on behalf of" connectivity
+## "Hosted on behalf of" architecture

-The "hosted on behalf of" connectivity lets Microsoft services, after they’re delegated appropriate and scoped permissions to a virtual network, attach hosted Azure services to a customer subscription.
-This lets a Microsoft service provide software-as-a-service and user licensed services as opposed to standard consumption-based services.
+The "hosted on behalf of" architecture lets Microsoft services, after they’re delegated appropriate and scoped permissions to a virtual network by a subscription owner, attach hosted Azure services to a customer subscription.
+This connectivity model lets a Microsoft service provide software-as-a-service and user licensed services as opposed to standard consumption-based services.

 All Cloud PC connectivity is provided by the virtual network interface card.
 The "hosted on behalf of" architecture means that the Cloud PCs exists in the subscription owned by Microsoft.
 Therefore, Microsoft incurs the costs for running and managing this infrastructure.

+Windows 365 manages the capacity and in-region availability in the Windows 365 subscriptions.
+Windows 365 determines the size and type of VM based on the [license](cloud-pc-size-recommendations.md) you [assign to the user](assign-licenses.md).
+Windows 365 determines the Azure region to host your Cloud PCs in based on the virtual network you select when [creating an on-prem network connection](create-on-premises-network-connection.md).

 Windows 365 aligns with Microsoft 365 data protection policies and provisions.
 Customer data within Microsoft's enterprise cloud services is protected by a variety of technologies and processes: